jwoglom/signal-curses/README.md

 Setup
 =====
 * Install signal-cli (see [Installation](https://github.com/AsamK/signal-cli/blob/master/README.md)) and libunixsocket-java (see [DBus service](https://github.com/AsamK/signal-cli/wiki/DBus-service)).
-* Link with your primary Signal device by running  ```signal-cli link -d "device name"```, pasting the given URL into a QR code generator, and scanning it on your phone on the "Linked devices" screen.
 * Install deps with ```pip install -r requirements.txt```
 * Run with ```python3 main.py -u '+12345678901'```
+* If signal-cli has not been run before, you will be prompted to link your phone with your computer.
+Scan the given terminal QR code in the Signal app under Settings > Linked Devices, and restart signal-curses.
+Your contacts and groups should appear, and you should be able to send messages.